 A bespoke oak staircase can add a touch of traditional character to your home with its pleasing aesthetics.
 However, you may be wondering how you can ensure you properly take care of such a beautiful fixing.

-If you decide to leave the wood unpainted so that you can enjoy the charm of the natural grain, you’ll need to care for it properly.
-This will keep the wood looking beautiful and will also help it to last much longer.
+If you decide to leave the wood unpainted so that you can enjoy the charm of the natural grain, you’ll need to care for it properly, so it doesn’t wear.
+The constant foot traffic will wear off the varnish topcoat, exposing the bare wood which can become damaged.
+The handrails may also end up being covered in dirt and smudged handprints.
+Proper care will keep the wood looking beautiful and will also help it to last much longer.

-Here are some top tips on how to care for your new oak staircase.
+Here are some top tips for how to care for your new oak staircase.

 Naked, untreated oak should be oiled immediately to prevent it from drying out.
-You can obtain a suitable product from your joinery contractor or from good DIY stores, but be sure to choose something that’s formulated for use on natural wood, as this will contain all the necessary preservatives.
+You can obtain a suitable product from your joinery contractor or good DIY stores.
+Be sure to choose something that’s formulated for use on natural wood, as this will contain all the necessary preservatives.

 Once you’ve oiled the stairs, you could choose to apply a layer of wax to the balustrade.
 This will give the wood a lovely shine and will offer some protection from dirty hands.

 You can varnish your oak staircase and balustrade using either clear varnish or something that has a colour tint if you prefer.
-Varnish will give your staircase a nice shine, without the need for repeated polishing and waxing and will provide it with protection from spills and damage from accidental knocks.
+Varnish will give your staircase a beautiful shine, without the need for repeated polishing and waxing, and will provide it protection from spills and damage from accidental knocks.